 Resources / Study info

-USA Student Visa
+USA Student Visa Requirements

 In order to enter the United States for educational purposes, individuals from overseas need to acquire a student visa.
-The type of school and course determine whether an F visa or M visa is required.#
+The type of school and course determines whether an F visa or M visa is required.#

 - F visa = For universities, colleges, high schools, and other academic institutions